vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ### Add a data flow

-Next, we create a data flow to process data source's output.
+Next, we create a data flow to process the data source's output.
 We use the data flow to clean up the data, sort the rows, and get the titles.
 Here's what the finished data flow looks like:

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)